LamNgo1/boids/README.md

 # Acknowledgements

-This code implementation uses materials from the following public repositories to implemenent the subspace embedding.
+This code implementation uses materials from the following public repositories to implement the subspace embedding.
 We thank the respective repository maintainers.
 1. BAxUS: Papenmeier, L., Nardi, L., & Poloczek, M. (2022).
 Increasing the scope as you learn: Adaptive Bayesian optimization in nested subspaces.
 Advances in Neural Information Processing Systems, 35, (NeurIPS).
    Code repo: https://github.com/LeoIV/BAxUS